funkybeppe/rock-paper-scissors-lizard-spock/README.md

   * A button placed at beneath the game area links to the instructions page.
   * A button placed at the bottom of the instructions page links to the game page.
-  * The logo is a link too to the game page and it can be clicked to return to the main page and to refresh the score.
+  * The logo is a link to the game page and it can be clicked to return to the main page and to refresh the score.

 ![Screenshot 2022-08-20 at 15 13 45](https://user-images.githubusercontent.com/105980082/185750603-78e5309a-83e1-4350-a600-233925d6436a.png)